 Geraldine Ferraro Elementary is on the brink of collapse: the lowest test scores in the state, teachers who are either drunk or having sex on school grounds, and a principal who extorts ...
 See full summary »

 This is a comedy that shows us that love has nothing to do with perfection.
 After losing the woman of his dreams, Anderson is convinced he'll never fall in love again.
-But at the urging of his best friend, he spontaneously proposes to a dissatisfied waitress named Katie and an innocent dare evolves into the kind of love that both have been looking for all along.
+But at the urging of his best friend, he spontaneously proposes to a dissatisfied waitress named Katie and an innocent dare evolves into the kind of love that they both have been looking for all along.
 Written by

 Was this review helpful to you?